How to Create a Mintable SPL Token on Solana

 - Confirm name, symbol, decimals, image, and metadata URI.

-- Verify supply in a Solana explorer.
+- Mint the planned initial supply and verify supply in a Solana explorer.

 - Document authority status for your community.